Bank War: Demise of the Bank of the United States

 On January 30, 1835, what is believed to be the first attempt to kill a sitting President of the United States occurred just outside the United States Capitol.
 When Jackson was leaving through the East Portico after the funeral of South Carolina Representative Warren R. Davis, Richard Lawrence, an unemployed house painter from England, tried to shoot Jackson with two pistols, both of which misfired.
 Jackson attacked Lawrence with his cane, and Lawrence was restrained and disarmed.
 Lawrence offered a variety of explanations for the shooting.
 He blamed Jackson for the loss of his job.
 He claimed that with the President dead, "money would be more plenty", (a reference to Jackson's struggle with the Bank) and that he "could not rise until the President fell".
 Finally, Lawrence told his interrogators that he was a deposed English king—specifically, Richard III, dead since 1485—and that Jackson was his clerk.
 He was deemed insane and was institutionalized.
 Jackson initially suspected that a number of his political enemies might have orchestrated the attempt on his life.
 His suspicions were never proven.

+The Democrats chose Van Buren for president and Richard Mentor Johnson of Kentucky for vice president in the 1836 presidential election.
+As the Whigs were still a disunified coalition united only by their opposition to Jackson, they could not agree on a single ticket, and instead chose to run several candidates in different areas of the country.
+Instead of winning outright, they simply hoped to deny Van Buren a majority and send the election to the House of Representatives.
+The strategy failed, and Van Buren was elected.
+The Democrats maintained control over both houses of Congress, even gaining nine Senate seats.